 You can listen to this episode by clicking the embedded Spotify widget, or you can stream the podcast from Anchor.fm, Apple Podcasts, Spotify, Pocket Casts, Radio Public, and Google Podcasts.
-Episodes will eventually also be on my YouTube channel with closed captions, but their release might be delayed because of my current lack of spoons.
-(You can click the bell on my YouTube channel to be notified when they are up!)
+You can also watch it (with CC) on my YouTube Channel!
+(Click the bell on my YouTube channel to be notified when new episodes are published!)

 (Please scroll down to read the transcript for this episode.)

 Intro: Hi and welcome to In the ’Cosm.
 I’m your host, Canadian speculative fiction author Cait Gordon.
 I’ve started this podcast so I can chat with authors and other creatives I simply fangirl over.
 I hope you enjoy diving into my microcosm and feel inspired to seek out the works of these amazing humans.

 Cait Gordon: Hi, I’m Cait Gordon, and today, I’m thrilled to be chatting with Canadian speculative fiction author, painter, and photographer, Stephen Graham King.
 Stephen is the author of the nonfiction work, Just Breathe: My Journey Through Cancer and Back, and the space opera series, The Maverick Heart Cycle, which began with Soul’s Blood, then Gatecrasher, and A Congress of Ships.
 The latest in the series, Ghost Light Burn, will be published later this year by Renaissance press.
 He is also a contributing blogger on the Spoonie Authors Network, and has appeared in world-building panels at Can*Con, and RenVCon.
 Welcome, Stephen!

 Stephen Graham King: Hello!
 It’s so nice to be here.

 Cait Gordon: It’s lovely to have you here, and thank you for agreeing to do this.
 I am a fangirl of yours.